This post may contain affiliate links. Please see my affiliate disclosure for more information.

 - *cooked rice or pasta for serving

-- Stir in the tomato paste and cook for 1-2 mins.
-Add the chopped tomatoes, chicken stock, sugar, oregano, parsley and red pepper flakes.
+Stir in the tomato paste and cook for 1-2 mins.
+Add the chopped tomatoes, chicken stock, sugar, oregano, parsley, red pepper flakes and veal to the sauce.
 Season generously with kosher salt and pepper and reduce the heat to very low, cover and cook for 1 hour, stirring occasionally.